glotzerlab/signac/CONTRIBUTING.md

 The following items represent a general guideline for points that should be considered during the review process:

-* Breaking changes to the API should be avoided whenever possible and require approval by a lead maintainer.
+* Breaking changes to the API should be avoided whenever possible and require approval by a project maintainer.
 * Significant performance degradations must be avoided unless the regression is necessary to fix a bug.
 * Updates for non-trivial bug fixes should be accompanied by a unit test that catches the related issue to avoid future regression.
 * The code is easy to follow and sufficiently documented to be understandable even to developers who are not highly familiar with the code.